YoRyan/open-nec/Docs/index.md

 - Support for the Amtrak P42DC (paths are set for the Washington-Baltimore version).
 - Official support for the Hudson Line route.
 - Amtrak Acela:
-    - Critical: Fix broken destination signs and MU pantograph operation.
+    - **Critical**: Fix broken destination signs and MU pantograph operation.

 #### v0.3.0 (April 17, 2021)